aalexlu/content/ACurrent/NLP/3 Text Classification.md

 - Binary logistic regression
 	- P(y = 1 | x, β) =
 	- x = feature vector, β = coefficients

-## Features
-- logistic regression doesn't assume indep. features; discriminative classifier
-- power partly comes in the ability to create richly expressive features without the burden of independence
-- can represent text through features that is scoped over the entirety of the input
-	- ex: contains 'like', has a word that shows up in positive sentiment dictionary, review begins with 'I like', at least 5 mentions of positive affectual verbs
-- Features are where you can encode your own *domain understanding* of the problem.
-	- ex: unigrams ('like'), bigrams ('not like'), prefixes ('-un')

 How do we get good values for β?
 - For all training data, we want the probability of the true label y for each data point x to be high.